-READ 625 Practicum I: Assessing Reading Strategies
+READ 625 Assessing Reading Strategies

-Content: Seminar practicum for classroom teachers and reading specialists at all grade levels.
+Content: Exploration of reading assessment strategies.
 Topics include a language orientation for diagnosing reading problems, diverse causes and correlates of reading difficulties, assessment procedures in reading, and strategies to facilitate readers' improvement.
 Each participant assesses a reader, develops a profile of personal strategies, and designs and implements an instructional plan to help the reader develop effective, efficient reading strategies responsive to individual differences, interests, and developmental levels.
-Participants consider reading issues for students at all four license levels (early childhood, elementary, middle level, and high school)
+Participants consider reading issues for students at all levels.